Earthquake weather: Psychology

 It has been proposed by W. J. Humphreys that earthquake weather is not of geological causes, but merely a psychological manifestation.
 Humphreys argued that "the general state of irritation and sensitiveness developed in us during the hot, calm, perhaps sultry weather given this name, inclines us to sharper observation of earthquake disturbances and accentuates the impression they make on our senses, so that we retain more vivid memories of such quakes while possibly over-looking entirely the occurrences on other more soothing days".

 Scientific validity

 Some recent research has found a correlation between a sudden relative spike in atmospheric temperature 2–5 days before an earthquake.
-It is speculated that this rise is caused by the movement of ions within the earth's crust, related to an oncoming earthquake.
-However, the atmospheric changes are caused by the earthquake, rather than the earthquake being caused by any change in atmospheric conditions.
+It is speculated that this rise is caused by the movement of ions within the Earth's crust, related to an oncoming earthquake.
 Furthermore, this relative temperature change would not cause any single recognizable weather pattern that could be labelled "earthquake weather".

 At the 2011 American Geophysical Union Fall Meeting, Shimon Wdowinski announced an apparent temporal connection between tropical cyclones and earthquakes.

 In April 2013, a team of seismologists at the Georgia Institute of Technology re-examined data from the 2011 Virginia earthquake using pattern-recognition software and found a correlation between Hurricane Irene's nearby passage and an unexpected rise in the number of aftershocks.